Prostate gland health or else the dreaded old man's lurgy.

 Non bacterial inflammation can be particularly painful as it responds to virtually no medical treatment.
 It's not an infection.

 The first sign is difficulty having a sweet pee, though prostate CA, the leading malignant killer of men can be silent in the initial stages.

 Decreased normal blood supply to the gland is one of the causes of prostate dysfunction.
 A good understanding of the pathophysiology of atherosclerosis is the beginning of getting on top of this nuggety problem.

-Despite conventional treatment, 10,000 men die in the UK every year from prostate cancer.
+Despite conventional treatment, 10,000 men die in the UK every year from a prostate tuimour.
 It's not a nice way to pass on, as the disease spreads frequently to the spine and pelvic bones causing extreme pain.

 Worse, after conventional care, of those who survive both the disease and the treatment, 20 percent will be incontinent and 50 percent will be impotent.
 There are 27,000 new diagnoses every year in the UK; in my country, South Africa, there are 4,000 new cases each year.

 A new treatment on trial is showing promising results.
 Researchers at Unitversity College London are using intense ultrasound waves to target the tumour, with none of the side effects of radical surgery and radiation.